cagledw/climate_analyzer/README.md

 From Command Line:
     py -m cda [-option] [-arg]

-When installed with pip, it should add a 'cda.exe' file to your Python Environment in the pythonXX\Scripts directory and a climate_analysis package in your pythonXX\Lib\site-packages.  cda.exe utilizes the climate_analysis package.
+When installed with pip, it will add a 'cda.exe' file to your Python Environment in the pythonXX\Scripts directory and a climate_analysis package in your pythonXX\Lib\site-packages.  cda.exe utilizes the climate_analysis package.
 Config data is kept in cda.ini, also stored in pythonXX\Lib\site-packages.